meric/renderplanet/README.md

 ![Earth](/screenshot.png)

-This project demonstrate the 2D rendering technique described at https://habrahabr.ru/post/248381/ (Russian).
+This project demonstrate the 2D planet rendering technique described at https://habrahabr.ru/post/248381/ (Russian).

 I google translated the article to English and followed the instructions